kassidimariah/Mock-Indeed/README.md

 # mockIndeed
 A mock job search engine like Indeed.
+C and C++.